What is corporate social responsibility?

-Organizations that embrace ethical responsibility strive to treat all stakeholders fairly, from leaders, investors, even remote teams to suppliers, and customers.
+Organizations that embrace ethical responsibility strive to treat all stakeholders fairly, from leaders, investors, and even remote teams to suppliers and customers.

 A company may demand that its goods, ingredients, or materials be sourced in accordance with free trade standards.
 Many enterprises have systems in place to guarantee that they are not gaining items from slavery or child labor.

 Economic responsibility is the practice of a company supporting all of its financial decisions with a desire to do well for the company.